Optimistic knowledge gradient

-In statistics The optimistic knowledge gradient is a approximation policy proposed by Xi Chen, Qihang Lin and Dengyong Zhou in 2013.
-This policy is created to solve the challenge of computationally intractable of large size of optimal computing budget allocation problem in binary/multi-class crowd labeling where each label from the crowd has a certain cost.
+In statistics, the optimistic knowledge gradient is a smart decision-making strategy developed by Xi Chen, Qihang Lin and Dengyong Zhou in 2013 to help solve complex problems in crowdsourced data labeling (a form of optimal computing budget allocation problem).
+In crowdsourcing, multiple people are asked to label or classify data, but each labeling attempt comes with a cost.

+The main challenge is figuring out the most efficient way to allocate resources when you want to get the most accurate labels without spending too much money.
+Imagine you're running a project where you need to classify thousands of images, and each person you ask to label an image charges a fee.
+The optimistic knowledge gradient helps you determine the most cost-effective way to get the most reliable labels by strategically choosing which items to have labeled and by whom.

+This approach is particularly useful in machine learning and data science, where getting accurate labeled data is crucial but can be expensive.
+By using mathematical techniques, the method tries to maximize the information gained while minimizing the overall cost of labeling.

 Motivation

 The optimal computing budget allocation problem is formulated as a Bayesian Markov decision process(MDP) and is solved by using the dynamic programming (DP) algorithm where the Optimistic knowledge gradient policy is used to solve the computationally intractable of the dynamic programming (DP) algorithm.

 Consider a budget allocation issue in crowdsourcing.
 The particular crowdsourcing problem we considering is crowd labeling.
 Crowd labeling is a large amount of labeling tasks which are hard to solve by machine, turn out to easy to solve by human beings, then we just outsourced to an unidentified group of random people in a distributed environment.